ManuETR/ROS2UE5-tools/README.md

 ### `read_config_and_convert.py`

-This script processes the `config.json` file and checks if any robots' names refer to `.stl` or `.urdf` files.
+This script processes the `config.json` file and checks if any robots' names refer to `.sdf` or `.urdf` files.
 If these files are detected, the script verifies whether they exist, then launches a Blender command to convert them to FBX format.
 This conversion ensures that the robot meshes are compatible with Unreal Engine.

 **Key Features:**
 - Reads the `config.json` file.
-- Identifies robot names that refer to `.stl` or `.urdf` files.
+- Identifies robot names that refer to `.sdf` or `.urdf` files.
 - Checks if the specified files exist.
 - Launches Blender in background mode to convert the files to FBX.